Pete V. Domenici U.S. Courthouse

 The investment removed mostly empty and overly grand plaza space to create walls that provide seating with the option to host intimate gatherings in sloped terrace spaces.
 These terraces serve multipurpose functions by also directing storm water into a system of wet and dry rain gardens.

-This site material became the structural framework of the acequia pattern and diverted over 460 tons of waste on the project, increasing site permeability by 120 percent and reducing the urban heat island effect by 74 percent.
+This site material became the structural framework of the acequia pattern, diverting over 460 tons of waste on the project, increasing site permeability by 120% and reducing the urban heat island effect by 74%.

 The design’s creative re-use of materials, comprehensive water management program, and adoption of solar power demonstrates how any site can be reimagined to more efficiently use public and natural resources and to reflect our collective values.
 The result fulfilled the client’s desire for seamless site security, greatly improved site efficiency and economic viability, and create of a park-like setting connecting the landscape back into the community.